What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 And while every good story should have a beginning, middle, and end, it’s the journey that the story takes us on that will stay with us long after the applause has died down.

 Children love stories.
 Whether they are captivating fairytales, adventurous tales of faraway lands, or simply stories that make us laugh and feel good, stories hold a special place in our hearts.
-Not only do they create other magical worlds for us to explore, but they can also help us learn about ourselves and others through the emotions, ideas, and experiences that they evoke.
+Not only do they create other magical worlds for us to explore, but they can also help us learn about ourselves and others through the emotional experience, ideas, and experiences that they evoke.

 For young ESL students, stories are particularly important as a means of building their language skills and developing their literacy.
 Through engaging activities such as listening to and recreating stories, practicing speaking skills through role-play, or answering comprehension questions about the text, children can gain confidence using English while having fun.